NotLugozzi/KonmaiLoader-UI/README.md

 `flutter run`

 ## Contributing:
-You can easily contribute to the UI by opening an issue/submitting a PR. for now access is limited to the half broken ui but we will later expand to the loader's rust files and the ui variants, including GTK4, Qt5
+You can easily contribute to the UI by opening an issue/submitting a PR. for now access is limited to the half broken dart ui but we will later expand to the loader's rust files and the ui variants, including GTK4, Qt5